lpruett00/TGP_petrolisthes/README.md

 # TGP_petrolisthes
-Contains all codes and scripts used for "TGP as a mechanism of adaptation"
+Contains all codes and scripts used for "TGP as a mechanism of heatwave adaptation"